 Online electrical engineering programs open a variety of career opportunities to graduates.
 The program often leads students to other specialized master’s programs in areas including aerospace engineering, mechanical engineering, and industrial engineering.
 Many of these careers boast impressive salary opportunities, with electrical engineers earning an annual mean wage of $97,970, aerospace engineers earning an annual mean wage of $113,030, and mechanical engineers earning an annual mean wage of $85,880.
 If you are interested in an engineering career that allows you to enjoy impressive salary opportunities and specialized career options, you should consider enrolling in an electrical engineering program.

-- Online Bachelor's in Electrical Engineering Careers
+Online Bachelor’s in Electrical Engineering Degree Program Ranking Guidelines

 Best Online Bachelor’s in Electrical Engineering Programs